Glenelg (SA)

 Glenelg has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects likely to affect the region.
-Notable ones are Tram Grade Separation at Marion Road and Cross Road, Plympton; Transforming Jetty Road Glenelg; Dusk Glenelg; and 21 Adelphi Terrace Carbon-Neutral Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects that could affect the region.
+Notable initiatives include Tram Grade Separation at Marion Road and Cross Road in Plympton, Transforming Jetty Road Glenelg, Dusk Glenelg, and the 21 Adelphi Terrace Carbon-Neutral Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.